vladlenomg/potatocoin/doc/README.md

-Potato Core 0.12.1
+Innova Core 0.12.1
 =====================

-This is the official reference wallet for Potato digital currency and comprises the backbone of the Potato peer-to-peer network.
-You can [download Potato Core](https://www.potatocoin.info/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Innova digital currency and comprises the backbone of the Innova peer-to-peer network.
+You can [download Innova Core](https://www.innovacoin.info/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Potato on your native platform.
+The following are some helpful notes on how to run Innova on your native platform.

 ### Unix